oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

     ![Generate AI profile script?](images/generate-ai-profile.png)

-3. Next, you are prompted whether or not you'd like to run the generated credentials in an Autonomous Database of your choice.
+3. Next, you are prompted whether or not you'd like to run the generated credentials in an Oracle Autonomous AI Database of your choice.
 Again, in this example, we'll keep it simple and enter **`n`** for no. The script is existed.
 Next, you copy the generated credential script and run it in your Cloud Shell window or download it or copy it and run it in SQL Developer, SQL Developer worksheet, or in any tool that runs SQL.

     ![Exit the script.](images/exit-script.png)